 |Intake & Discharge||Visitation & Phone Calls|

 |Court Records||Criminal Records||Arrest Records||Warrant Search|

 |News||Photos & Video|

 |Family Resources||Victim Resources|

-The thought of going to jail is a scary and stressfull thought, not only for whoever gets arrested, but also their family, friends, and loved ones.
-The goal of this guide is to offer advice and information that you need to make getting locked up less stressfull.
+The thought of going to jail is a scary and stressful thought, not only for whoever gets arrested, but also their family, friends, and loved ones.
+The goal of this guide is to offer advice and information that you need to make getting locked up less stressful.
 If you have questions, please feel free to ask it in the comment section below, and any comments or tips that would help other people in the same situation will be much appreciated.